The basic troubleshooting steps, referred to as the Three R's, are "Restart, Reset, Restore." This article will help explain each of these steps.

 After the device is powered off, hold down the power button for a few seconds until the Apple boot logo appears; this means the device is turning back on.

-Doing a Reset
+Doing a Force Restart

 If all else fails, it is time to do a restore.